tencent cloud

 @Override public int navBarBackRes(int mode) { if(mode == 0) {//black return R.drawable.back_icon;//your black icon res }else {//white return R.drawable.white_icon;//your white icon res } }

-2. home button
+2. Home button

-The API definition is as follows:
+The API is defined as follows:

 /**